How to Create a Custom Module in Magento 2?

 The module name is the only thing that varies.

+Step 4.
 Run the “setup: upgrade” command

 This command makes your new module active along with notifying Magento of its presence.